J&K should be a bridge to peace, China, whether it is Pakistan or Pakistan, will have to: Mehbooba Mufti - TheNewsTrace

 PDP wants J&K should become a bridge of peace.
 Be it our neighboring nations like Pakistan or China, who recently tried to enter LAC: Former Chief Minister and PDP chief Mehbooba Mufti has once again reiterated her attitude towards Pakistan and China.
 He has given a statement on the issue of Jammu and Kashmir on Tuesday to establish relations with Pakistan and China. this

 He has given the statement when the relations with the two countries of India are going through a very tense period.
-Also Read – Talks continue with India for the operation of more flights under the Vande India Mission: China
+Also Read – Corona case below 40 thousand in the country, patients increased in Delhi, Kerala, West Bengal, reduced in UP, Maharashtra

 The former CM of Jammu and Kashmir said that the PDP wants Jammu and Kashmir to be a bridge to peace.
 Whether it is our neighboring countries like Pakistan or China, which have recently tried to enter the LAC, I believe that Mufti ji’s dream of making Jammu and Kashmir between India and its neighbors is a formula, which The government will have to adopt.
-Also Read – Terrorist firing in Vienna, Austrian embassy in Delhi closed for November 11
+Also Read – India urges Gulf countries: Help Indian workers return to work

 PDP wants J&K should become a bridge of peace.
-Be it our neighboring nations like Pakistan or China, who recently tried to enter LAC, I believe Mufti Ji’s dream of making J&K a bridge between India & its neighbors, is a formula, which govt will have to adopt: Mehbooba Mufti, PDP pic.twitter.com/Dm0ioxUxz2 Also Read – 11 crore 17 lakh corona tests conducted in 2000 labs so far, recovery rate close to 92%: Ministry of Health
+Be it our neighboring nations like Pakistan or China, who recently tried to enter LAC, I believe Mufti Ji’s dream of making J&K a bridge between India & its neighbors, is a formula, which govt will have to adopt: Mehbooba Mufti, PDP pic.twitter.com/Dm0ioxUxz2 Also Read – India, US, Japan Australia’s Navy begins practice in Bay of Bengal, counter to China

 – ANI (@ANI) November 3, 2020